 Ann grew up in suburban Melbourne, a dog mad child.
 She stated from early childhood to anyone who asked "what will you be when you grow up?" - that she was going to marry a farmer and have heaps of dogs.

 In her teens she began to breed and show budgerigars, with some success.
-This wetted the apetite as far as breeding and genetics was concerned.
+This wetted the appetite as far as breeding and genetics was concerned.
 She worked for 8 years in an administrative roll in a new car dealership and for 2 years at an electronics company before a few years into breeding budgies she attended the big annual show run by the state society and met a young shy fellow - who turned out to be - a farmer.
 The rest they say, is history.

 She couldn't live in the country and not have a dog and a mix of Border Collie and Kelpie came to mind - why she doesn't know.
 A local farmer had a litter advertised when they visited this strange mix of coloured dogs, one was this funny mottled colour.
 They were told that was the father.
 That was in 1984 and Kelly lived for 16 years and turned out to be a useful working dog.
 The next year a friend introduced them to Koolies (so that's what that dog was!) and they were captivated.
 He bred his dog and they had pick of the litter.
 This was Mindy, the foundation of their line.
 She was a natural talent, neither had experience in training a dog.

 The Koolies have been an integral part of farm life and have had to deal calmly and gently with over 250 milking cows, with care with new mothers and their calves, with some vigor with fresh heifers and with some presence with some beef cross steers.
 The most fun they seem to have though is with working the notoriously cranky jersey bulls which just seems to be a challenge they love.
-Yogi was once famous for being the only thing a cranky 5 year old bull they had would respect.
-She very proudly escorted him onto the truck when the day came for him to leave.

-They have now bred the 5th generation from Mindy and are pleased with how her ability has been passed down the line and with how her great great grand daughter is so much like her.
+They have now bred the 6th generation from Mindy and are pleased with how her ability has been passed down the line and with how her great great great grand daughter is so much like her.
 They have only bred occasionally and prefer to only breed when they require a pup to keep themselves and have always sought out good working koolies to breed to.